-What To Do After You Write Your Book
+What to Do After You Write a Book: 5 Next Steps

 After you finish your book, there are going to be major structural problems.
 There are going to be sections that need to be cut, other sections that need to be written from scratch, and some sections that need to be rewritten.

-What happens when you realize you have to cut a section that you’ve spent hours, days even, polishing?
-At best, you’ve just wasted a lot of time, and at worst you might be tempted to leave a problematic chapter in your manuscript because you’ve become attached to it.
+What happens when you realize you have to cut a section that you've spent hours, days even, polishing?
+At best, you've just wasted a lot of time, and at worst you might be tempted to leave a problematic chapter in your manuscript because you've become attached to it during the actual writing of it.

 Instead, I have a better system that will save you time and result in a better book at the end of the process.